jeverett93/employeesummary/README.md

 ## Installation
 * Step 1.
 Git clone this link to your terminal: https://github.com/jeverett93/employeesummary.git
 * Step 2.
 Navigate into the cloned repository.
 * Step 3.
-Install the axios, dotenv, and inquirer dependencies into your command line using the following commands respectively:
+Install the jest and inquirer dependencies into your command line using the following commands respectively:

     ```
     npm install jest